-One thing I learnt from previous GYO money saving experiments, is that when it comes to grow your own, soft fruit is a winner.
+One thing I learnt from previous GYO money-saving experiments, is that when it comes to growing your own, soft fruit is a winner.

 Strawberries are no exception to this, and as the strawb season came around, I harvested approximately 3kg of strawberries from my beds, to the value of £20.42.

 You’re Only Saving Money if You’re Eating It!

 This is a lesser yield to ones I’ve experienced on my allotment, but my space is smaller.
 This has taught me something else: a saving isn’t really a saving unless you’re eating fruit and veg you would otherwise be buying.